ForbesLindesay/QEJS/readme.md

 What happens in an async block is we reserve a space for whatever text is outputted by the block, allowing you to use any QEJS inside the async block (including another async block).
 We then resolve the value of the promise you give us, and we give it the name you specify on the right hand side of the arrow operator.
 The async block starter must go in its own separate unbuffered code block, but you could put other things like comments inside the block with the end marker.

 Once you go past the end marker of an async block, you will no longer have access to the value of the promise.
-This lets us run lots of calls in parallel, and menas that you can use async blocks inside `if` statments, `for` statements, `while` statements, `functions` statements, pretty much anywhere you could write regular EJS.
+This lets us run lots of calls in parallel, and means that you can use async blocks inside `if` statments, `for` statements, `while` statements, `function` statements, pretty much anywhere you could write regular EJS.

 ## Inheritance and Partials